Having diabetes is our greatest strength, persistence and determination gives us the power to change the world

 Yet three months before he was slated to attend talent ID camp in the US, Evans broke his femur.
 For a second time Evans athletic career seemed to be in jeopardy.
 Despite the setback and through sheer hard work and determination, Evans exceeded all expectations and was back on his bike before camp.

 Impressed with the team, its vision and mission, Evans left that camp determined to return with full preparation and made joining Team Novo Nordisk his ultimate goal.
 His hard work and focus paid off.
 He was invited to attend a second talent ID camp in 2019 and following a strong showing, Evans earned a place on the development team for the 2020 season.

-Away from cycling, Evans enjoys spending time with the family dog-Beth and is a hard-working student; he recently achieved straight A’s in his final school exams.
+Away from cycling, Evans is a huge fiat Panda enthusiast and he’s currently restoring a rare classic model.
+He is also a hard-working student; he recently achieved straight A’s in his final school exams.